A Yang-Baxter equation for metaplectic ice: The partition function

 Let $n$ be a fixed positive integer and $v$ a fixed parameter.
 Let $g(a)$ be a function of the integer $a$ which is periodic modulo $n$, and such that $g(0)=-v$, while $g(a)\,g(n-a)=v$ if $n$ does not divide $a$.
 Let

-\begin{remark} In~\cite{mice} and~\cite{wmd5book}, the functions $g$ and $h$ are defined using $n$-th order Gauss sums, with $v = q^{-1}$, and shown to satisfy the above properties.
-We will use this specific choice later in Theorem~\ref{matchwhit} and in Section~\ref{connex} to connect the partition function to metaplectic Whittaker functions.
-However, only the above properties are required for their study by statistical mechanical methods in subsequent sections. \end{remark}

-To define the Boltzmann weight at a vertex, choose $r$ nonzero complex numbers $z_1,\cdots,z_r$, one for each row, as indicated in Figure~\ref{icestate}.
-Then given a vertex in the $i$-th row, its Boltzmann weight is given in Figure~\ref{gammaice}.
+Choose $r$ nonzero complex numbers $z_1,\ldots,z_r$ and associate one to each row, as indicated in Figure~\ref{icestate}.
+The rows are labeled $r$ down to $1$ in descending order and $z_i$ is associated with the $i$-th row as in Figure~\ref{icestate}.
+Given a vertex in the $i$-th row, its Boltzmann weight is given in Figure~\ref{gammaice} (top).
 Note that this weight depends on the spins and the charges on adjacent edges, and the row $i$ in which it appears.
 Then the Boltzmann weight $B^{(n)}_{z_1, \ldots, z_r}(\mathfrak{s})$ of the state $\mathfrak{s}$ is the product of the Boltzmann weights over all vertices in the grid.
 We often omit the $n$ or the $z_1, \ldots, z_r$ in the notation for $B$, as the weights may be stated uniformly for all such choices.

+\begin{remark} In~\cite{mice} and~\cite{wmd5book}, the functions $g$ and $h$ are defined using $n$-th order Gauss sums, with $v = q^{-1}$, and shown to satisfy the above properties.
+We will use this specific choice later in Theorem~\ref{matchwhit} and in Section~\ref{connex} to connect the partition function to metaplectic Whittaker functions.
+However, only the above properties are required for their study using the Yang-Baxter equation.
+The function $g(a)$ is defined in (\ref{gausssumdef}) below, and $h(a)$ we already defined by (\ref{hsumdef}).